boutproject/hermes-3/docs/sphinx/inputs.rst

 Note that the solver timestep is adaptive and not user-settable.

 This is followed by ``[mesh]``, ``[solver]`` and ``[hermes]`` headers, where the ``[hermes]`` section defines the list of components used.
-The component order matters, as the components are executed in order.
+The component order doesn't matters, as they will be sorted to ensure state variables are set before they are used.

 .. code-block:: ini